nginxinc/nginx-amplify-doc/amplify-guide.md

 hostname = myhostname1
 ```

-The hostname should be something **real**.
+The hostname should be something real.
 The agent won't start unless a valid hostname is defined.
 The following *aren't* valid hostnames:

   * localhost
   * localhost.localdomain